What are the rules for using Child Support and/or Alimony as "Qualifying Income" for a Mortgage Loan Application?

 - It is also imperative to make these payments timely.
 If the written agreement states that payments are to be made by the 5th of each month, it is best to make sure the payments are made/deposited during that time frame each month.

-NOTE: There is at least 1 loan program that currently allows historical receipt of income for as little as 3 months (but this is not a Fannie/Freddie loan)
+NOTE: There are at least 2 loan programs that currently allow historical receipt of income for as little as 3 months (but these are not Fannie/Freddie "conforming" loans).

 "Document The Agreement"